aasmundeldhuset/kotlin-for-python-developers/README.md

 ### Object declarations

-If you need a _singleton_ - a class that only has got one instance - you can declare the class in the usual way, but use the `object` keyword instead of `class`:
+If you need a _singleton_ - a class where only one instance exists - you can declare the class in the usual way, but use the `object` keyword instead of `class`:

 ```kotlin
 object CarFactory {